Pastoral counseling - Test

 B) By providing guidance, support, and insight tailored to their religious beliefs

-C) By ignoring their beliefs completely
+C) By imposing beliefs on them

-D) By forcing them to abandon their beliefs
+D) By ignoring their beliefs completely

 • 9.
 What is the role of professional boundaries in pastoral counseling?

-B) To maintain appropriate relationships and prevent conflicts of interest
+A) To maintain appropriate relationships and prevent conflicts of interest

 C) To pressure clients into certain beliefs or practices